johanneslepsius/spicyjs/README.md

 ## Get Started 🦄

-- 'npm i -g'
+- In base folder, run 'npm i -g'
 - 'cd ./vscode/spicyjs'
 - code --install-extension spicyjs-0.0.1.vsix

+Great!
+Now you're set.

-- Create your first .sjs file
+- Create your project and your .sjs file(s)
-- Code away
-- 'spicyjs path/to/your/sjsfile'
+- Verify that syntax highlighting works.
+It should look like regular JS, the file should have a 🌶️ icon and the "spicy" keywords should be recognized by VS Code.
+If not, try again or create an issue!
+- Write awesome code
+- 'spicyjs path/to/your/sjsfile' This will generate a regular .js file in the same folder as your .sjs file.
+You can specify the target folder (e.g. ./build or whatevs) as second argument.

 ## Contribution 🪲